ALL THE REASONS YOU COULD NEED TO SPICE UP YOUR LIFE (HINT: THEY'RE ALL GAINZ RELATED)

 Paradol, which is the active ingredient in Grains of Paradise and is also found in ginger, is aromatic ketone that brings the ruckus as well.
 Because I’m sure you guys are unaware of Grains of Paradise’s existence (I recently discovered it because my girlfriend has it in a pepper shaker and wondered what in the hell I’d seasoned my ribs with), it’s often confused with black pepper and to me tastes like a milder black pepper.
 Frankly, it is worth adding to everything in addition to black pepper because it:

-- increases total body energy expenditure dramatically… meaning it will make you fat less fat just by adding it to your food (Sugita)
+- After that, increases total body energy expenditure dramatically… meaning it will make you fat less fat just by adding it to your food (Sugita)

 - may raise testosterone levels in humans (because it sure as hell seems to in rats) (Akpanabiatu)